 - Honey to taste

 Add all ingredients in small pot on the stove.
 Heat on medium-high until the tea reaches a slow, rolling boil.
 Turn the heat down to low and simmer for 10–20 minutes (the longer it goes, the stronger it gets).
 Turn off heat and strain.
 Add honey or sweetener for taste.

-Turkey Tail Tea: For Turkey Tail tea the same ratios apply, so 2 tablespoons per 4 to 5 cups.
+Turkey Tail Tea: For Turkey Tail tea the same ratios apply, so 2 tablespoons per 1 quart water.
 Add mushrooms to water and bring to boil, then lower to a simmer for an hour.
 Turkey Tail has a strong mushroom flavor so the same additives can be added.
 Turmeric can be a nice add in as well.